 Renters who are eager to avoid classic complications can shorten their rental checklists by renting a furnished apartment.
 This approach removes a lot of the potential headaches of finding and moving into the perfect apartment.
 Furthermore, it helps people to budget more easily.
 People who work remotely will have their own checklist of considerations beyond moving.
 Temps and roamers will also want to investigate options for renters insurance.

 People working on mid to long-term projects should consider Blueground.
 All of the apartments are move-in ready, which includes having the utilities hooked up for you!
 This takes a lot of the hassle out of the rental process.
-Moreover, through the Blueground Guest App, a handy neighborhood guide is provided, in addition to cleaning, maintenance services, and guest support.
+Moreover, through the Blueground Guest App, a handy neighborhood guide is provided, in addition to cleaning and maintenance services, and guest support.